mrcsporto/mrcsporto/README.md

 # Hi, I'm Marcos Porto 👋

-#### I'm a Ruby on Rails and JavaScript developer with a background in Supply Chain.
+#### I'm a Frontend JavaScript developer with a background in Administration.
 Graduated in Production Engineering, with a specialization in Operation Management.

 ##### I switched to the technology area, seeking to combine my knowledge in project and process management to solve real problems, always aiming to improve and optimize operations.
 Finally, I am a challenge-driven person who values continuous learning, with a strong sense of organization and a creative approach to problem-solving.
 <br>